rubix-cube/cs207project/README.md

 Inherited from StreamTimeSeriesInterface, this class has no underlying storage.
 Rather, it takes into a generator and produces time series data on demand.

 The class supports online mean and standard deviation calculation.
 See class documentation and examples for more details.

+### SMTimeSeries Class
+Inherited from SizedContainerTimeSeriesInterface, this class has no on memory storage.
+Instead, the class store the timeseries values on disk via a storage manager class.

+The class support all member method of SizedContainerTimeSeriesInterface, like add, multiple, len etc. It will also automatically save the result of t1 + t2 onto disk.

+### FileStorageManager Class
+Inherited from StorageManagerInterface and implemented 3 major method, store, get, size.
+It could store any timeseries as a 2D numpy array on the disk persistently with given id as key.
+It could also return SMTimeseries instance for query with key.
+The key and file relation is also kept on disk.
+So even when the server goes down, we will not lose our timeseries data nor the key-file relation.

 [![Build Status](https://travis-ci.org/rubix-cube/cs207project.svg?branch=master)](https://travis-ci.org/rubix-cube/cs207project)